Gamma195/echilon-dotfiles/README.md

 Script Paths: Ensure the paths to executable scripts (like keyhints or other utility scripts) are correct for your system setup.

-kitty/kitty.conf
+custom wallpaper for wallpaper engine needs assets added & downloaded workshop file path as well

+View linux-wallpaper engine's github here for more details: https://github.com/Almamu/linux-wallpaperengine [I WILL NOT PROVIDE SUPPORT FOR WALLPAPER ENGINE]

 Theming: The default theme settings are minimal.
-Add your preferred color schemes and font settings here.
+Add your preferred color schemes and font settings there.

 fastfetch/config.jsonc